TheArturthur/CoppermindScraper/Cosmere/Joel Saxon.md

 ## Appearance and Personality
 Joel is 16 years old and tall for his age.
 He is obsessed with Rithmatics, and is very good in every academic subject, especially geometry.
 Despite his aptitude in academics, he tends to fail at least one class every year.
+This is due to a lack of interest in the subjects and boredom.

 ## History
 ### Student at Armedius
 Joel has lived at Armedius Academy his whole life.
 He grew up there due to his father being the school chalkmaker and his mother a cleaner.
 He was offered a scholarship by [[Thomas York\|Principal York]] when his father died in a springrail accident when Joel was eight.
 Joel and his mother then moved from his father's workshop into a small room with one bed and one bathroom.
 Joel attended Armedius once old enough, and then proceeded to flunk one class every year.

 >“*No son, I can’t agree to this.
 Too unconventional.
 I have already caused enough trouble.
 I’m sorry, son.*”
 \-Professor Fitch denying Joel’s request to study under him[7]